DamianoGiani/EGVSR/README.md

 # Mod of EGVSR MODEL
-This is the code need to test the modification of EGVSR model described below.
+This is the required code to test the changes I made of EGVSR model described below.
 The code is written to be run directly on colab at this link: